-Longtime enterprise exec Quentin Clark joins Dropbox as SVP of Engineering, Product, and Design
+Longtime enterprise exec Quentin Clark joins Dropbox as SVP of Engineering, Product and Design

 New Game of Thrones episode appears in the wild